 Despite the fact that employees are more technologically interconnected than ever before, the silo effect continues to be a problem for teams of all types.
 According to Clear Company:

 - 39% of employees within a surveyed group believe that there isn’t enough collaboration between teams in their organization.

 - 86% of polled executives and employees blame a lack of collaboration or bad communication for team problems and failures.

 - Less than 50% of respondents thought their organizations effectively and honestly discussed issues with employees.

 Let’s explore how your organization can improve cross-team collaboration, break down organizational silos and improve employee efficiency through the right team collaboration tools, communication processes and best practices.

-Find the right balance between Segmentation, Team Collaboration and Reducing Information Silos
+Find the right balance between Removing Organizational Silos, and Segmentation